Skip to main content

 Grinnell Farmers Market

-This market is 100-percent producers market; all vendors must sell products that they produce themselves.
-With dozens of vendors, there is never a shortage of things to buy and see: locally-grown fresh produce, baked goods, honey, jams, plants and flowers, hand-made crafts, and more!
+This market is 100 percent a producer's market; all vendors must sell products they produce themselves.
+With dozens of vendors, there is never a shortage of things to buy and see: locally grown fresh produce, baked goods, honey, jams, plants and flowers, hand-made crafts, and more!

 Family Friendly